kapouer/express-dom/README.md

 ## Methods

-All arguments are optional, see sections below.
+All arguments are optional, see below.

+Return express middlewares:

 - dom(view, helper1, helper2, ...)
   `view` is resolved by a default helper, see below.